Synchronization

 Unnamed Semaphore

-Unnamed semaphores exist in memory only and require that processes have access to the memory to be able to use the semaphores.
-This means they can be used only by threads in the same process or threads in different processes that have mapped the same memory into their address spaces.
-Named semaphores, in contrast, are accessed by name and can be used by threads in any processes that know the name.
+Unnamed semaphores exist in memory only and only the processes having access to that piece of memory can use the semaphores.
+This means they can be used only by threads in the same process or threads in different processes but have mapped the same memory into their address spaces.
+Named semaphores, in contrast, are accessed by name and can be used by threads in any process that knows the name.

 When we want to use POSIX semaphores within a single process, it is easier to use unnamed semaphores.
 This only changes the way we create and destroy the semaphore.
 To create an unnamed semaphore, we call the sem_init()function.